 Competitive Personal Responsibility Education Program Fact Sheet

-Through the Personal Responsibility Education Program (PREP) Competitive Grants under the Affordable Care Act, FYSB is funding projects that educate young people on both abstinence and contraception to prevent pregnancy and sexually transmitted infections, including HIV/AIDS.
+The Personal Responsibility Education Program (PREP) was authorized under the Affordable Care Act.
+FYSB funds PREP projects that educate young people on both abstinence and contraception to prevent pregnancy and sexually transmitted infections, including HIV/AIDS.
 PREP targets youth ages 10-19 who are homeless, in foster care, live in rural areas or in geographic areas with high teen birth rates, or come from racial or ethnic minority groups.
-The program also supports pregnant youth and mothers under the age of 21.
+The program also supports pregnant and parenting youth under the age of 21.

-PREP projects replicate effective, evidence-based program models or substantially incorporate elements of projects that have been proven to delay sexual activity, increase condom or contraceptive use for sexually active youth, or reduce pregnancy among youth.
-Through a systematic review, the Department of Health and Human Services (HHS) selected 31 models that grantees could use, depending on the needs and age of the target population of each funded project.
+PREP projects replicate effective, evidence-based program models or substantially incorporate elements of projects that have been proven to delay sexual activity, increase condom or contraceptive use for sexually active youth, and/or reduce pregnancy among youth.
+Projects incorporate at least three of the six adult preparation subjects.
+Through a systematic review, the Department of Health and Human Services (HHS) selected 35 models that grantees could use, depending on the needs and age of the target population of each funded project.

-In addition to education on abstinence and contraceptive use, PREP projects also offer services to prepare young people for adulthood by implementing activities that address three or more of the subject areas below:
+In addition to education on abstinence and contraceptive use, PREP projects also offer services to prepare young people for adulthood by implementing activities that address three or more of the six congressionally mandated subject areas below:

 - Healthy relationships, including development of positive self-esteem and relationship dynamics, friendships, dating, romantic involvement, marriage and family interactions;